Getting Started with GitHub Copilot #2

 # Prompt:

-For example, complex conditions can be made clearer:
+For example, you can make complex conditions clearer:

 if (user.isAdmin === true && user.isActive === true && user.hasPermission('edit')) {